Only 20 minutes from Portland, Cape Bridgewater is a picturesque and secluded.

 During certain months of the year Cape Bridgewater is the ideal base camp for whale watching.
 There are several locations to choose from for viewing the whales, or you can even sit inside the cafe and watch for whales just 100m from the front door.

 This is a popular recreational area for fishing, canoeing and water-skiing.
 If you’re interested in surf fishing, beach combing or walking along 60kms of unspoilt beach.
 To get to the lakes, take the scenic 10 minute drive on Bridgewater Lake Road.
+Public toilets are available at the car park.

 The lake is nestled among sand dunes and is a good place for a picnic, sand boarding and a lie-down.
 30 km west of Portland on the road to Nelson is the turn off for Swan Lake Rd, a steep, loose-gravel road with a number of sharp twists.
 Caravans will need to be towed by a 4WD.